kie4280/edgeai-final/README.md

 ## Environment setup
 - conda environment: installed packages are listed in `conda_env.yaml`.
-- pip packages: installed packages are listed in `requirements.txt`.
+- pip packages: required packages are listed in `requirements.txt`.

 Note, you cannot actually install this way.
 Please use the steps below to install environment.
 The requirements.txt and conda_env.yaml are for your reference only.